turingschool/front-end-curriculum/lessons/module-1/git-merge-conflicts.md

 * Partner A makes a new repository on GitHub, select the option to Add a README file so that your repository is initialized with a README.md file.
 * Partner A adds Partner B as collaborator on GitHub
+* Partner A clones that repo down
-* Partner B clones the repo
+* Partner B clones the repo, doesn't do anything else
-* Partner A creates a README.md file and adds a sentence on line 1
+* Partner A adds a sentence on line 1 of the README
-* Partner A adds, commits, and pushes the README.md to GitHub while on the main branch (Bad practice - we are doing this to trigger a merge conflict)
+* Partner A adds, commits, and pushes the changes to GitHub while on the main branch (Bad practice - we are doing this to trigger a merge conflict)
 * Partner B does NOT pull down the latest changes (Bad practice - we are doing this to trigger a merge conflict)
 * Partner B creates a new branch and checks it out
 * Partner B makes changes to line 1 of the README.md on their new branch